 Our Top Picks

-This British adapter is built to last, with heavy-duty high-quality construction that will endure plenty of jaunts to England, Scotland, and Northern Ireland.
-It’s built to be able to charge two devices at the same time.
-The durability of its design — great for long stays in the U.K. — is aided by a lack of moving parts.
-The prongs don’t spring out of any central housing, instead, they’re affixed securely to the adapter to hold up against the wear and tear of travel, and the prongs fit snugly into the outlet without looseness or wobbling.
-Best of all, the main input receptacle can handle any type of plug, not just domestic ones, so if you have to buy a spare part elsewhere on your travels, you won’t have any issues charging it while you’re in the United Kingdom.
-The second outlet, at the top of the adapter, accepts U.S. and European plugs.
+This U.K. power adapter is built to last, with heavy-duty high-quality construction that will endure plenty of jaunts to England, Scotland, and Northern Ireland.
+It’s able to charge two devices at the same time.
+The durability of its design — great for long stays in the United Kingdom — is aided by a lack of moving parts.
+The prongs don’t spring out of any central housing; instead, they’re affixed securely to the adapter to hold up against the wear and tear of travel, and the prongs fit snugly into the outlet without looseness or wobbling.
+Best of all, the main input receptacle can handle any type of plug, not just domestic ones, so if you have to buy a spare part elsewhere on your travels, you won’t have any issues charging it while you’re in the U.K. The second outlet, at the top of the adapter, accepts U.S. and European plugs.

-Best Budget: PowerBright US to UK 3-Prong Travel Outlet Plug Adapter
+Best Budget: PowerBright US to UK Travel Outlet Plug Adapter

-Best Adapter Set: BESTEK Grounded Universal Plug Worldwide Set
+Best Set: BESTEK Worldwide Travel Plug Adapter Set

 Adapter sets are great for travelers going to the U.K. but also have their sights set on further foreign travel — and don’t want the bulk of having a chunky, heavy universal adapter in their bag.
-They often offer the best value for money, too, with each adapter in this set averaging just $2.
+They often offer the best value for money, too.
 There’s no voltage converter, but with most modern technology, you won’t need that.
 This set comes with plugs for the U.K., Italy, India, Australia, Hong Kong, Japan, Northern Europe, and Israel.
-Although each prong set is specific to a country, each adapter does have a universal input, so if you have to pick up a gadget in France, like a new camera charger, you can still use it and plug it into the U.K. adapter on your next trip.
-Although they might look basic, these adapters are also very well constructed, with connections that are solid and trustworthy.
+Although each prong set is specific to a country, each adapter does have a universal input, so if you have to pick up a gadget in France, like a new camera charger, you can still use it and plug it into the U.K. power adapter on your next trip.
+Although they might look basic, these power adapters are also very well constructed, with connections that are solid and trustworthy.